IBM/dbb/Pipeline/PublishSharedInterfaces/README.md

 ## Sample Setup

-### Identify shared copybooks with ```PublicCopy.groovy``` in the DBB BuildReport.json with zAppBuild
+### Identify shared copybooks with ```PublicCopybook.groovy``` in the DBB BuildReport.json with zAppBuild

-Add the PublicCopy.groovy to your set of language scripts in zAppBuild and make the necessary configurations, e.q.
+Add the PublicCopybook.groovy to your set of language scripts in zAppBuild and make the necessary configurations, e.q.
 - In appliction.properties add the language script to the `buildOrder` so that it will be processed
 ```
 # Comma separated list of the build script processing order
-buildOrder=BMS.groovy,Cobol.groovy,LinkEdit.groovy,PublicCopy.groovy
+buildOrder=BMS.groovy,Cobol.groovy,LinkEdit.groovy,PublicCopybook.groovy
 ```
 - In file.properties, assign the public copybooks to new language script
 ```
-dbb.scriptMapping = PublicCopy.groovy :: **/copybooks_public/*.cpy
+dbb.scriptMapping = PublicCopybook.groovy :: **/copybooks_public/*.cpy
 ```
 With the above setup, public copybooks are added to the BuildReport.json leveraging the `deployType=PublicCopy`: